anthonyborriello/table-dump1090/README.md

 4. In the `radar_table.php` file, customize the URL in the `$response` variable to match your Dump1090 server setup
 (e.g., `'http://yourserveraddress:8080/data/aircraft.json'`)

+## Customization

+To specify the desired location for displaying flight data, you can modify the `radar_table.php` file.
+Follow these steps:

+1. Open the `radar_table.php` file in a text editor.
+2. Locate the following lines of code:

+    ```php
+ $reference_point = array(41.9028, 12.4964);
+    ```

+3. Replace the values with your Latitude and Longitude $reference_point = array(41.9028, 12.4964);
+4. Save the changes and close the file.
+5. Reload the `radar_table.php` page in your web browser to see the updated flight data for the new location.

 ## Usage

 1. Open the `radar_table.php` file in a web browser.